Kristen McNabb: OL Reign, 2017–2021

 In January 2017, McNabb was selected by Reign FC as the 37th overall selection in the 2017 NWSL College Draft.
+After training with the Reign in preseason, she signed her first professional contract with the club on April 3, 2017.
 She made her debut starting for the club during the season opener on April 15 against Sky Blue FC.
 She scored her first professional goal on April 22 against the Houston Dash.

-Melbourne Victory, 2017 (loan)
+Her performances in her first two seasons with the Reign earned her a new contract in late 2018, giving her the opportunity to play with the club in 2019.

 In October 2017, McNabb joined Australian club Melbourne Victory on loan for the off-season.
+She played in 11 matches during her loan spell and managed to score 1 goal, a header against Canberra United in October 2017.